WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

  * **Mathematica** >= 12.0, or more specifically

    - **WSTP** interface version 4 or later
-   - **WolframLibrary** >= 5
+   - **Wolfram Library** >= 5

-WSTP library and WolframLibrary header files can be found in any Mathematica installation.
+WSTP library and Wolfram Library header files can be found in any Mathematica installation.
 Optionally, for running unit tests, **wolframscript** must be available on the system.

 1. Get source code